 - Junctions –

 Additional funding shortfalls arose in the late 1980s, curtailing the forward progress of the highway in conjunction with the overall complex design.
 It was not until 1993 that the first of the original 15 projects associated with Interstate 670 opened to traffic.
 By 1996 a financial recommitment by the City of Columbus and state transportation officials was agreed upon to countermand additional funding deficits.
 The agreement led for ODOT to take over construction and funding of Interstate 670 west of Neil Avenue and for the City of Columbus to cover the alignment east of Neil Avenue.
-The September 2003 opening of the projects mentioned above culminate the final two projects of the original 15 of Interstate 670.
-Additionally the alignment from Interstate 70 to Grandview Avenue was reconstructed between June 2002 and July 2003.1
+The September 2003 opening of the aforementioned projects culminate the final two projects of the original 15 for Interstate 670.
+Additionally the alignment from I-70 to Grandview Avenue was reconstructed between June 2002 and July 2003.1

 Coinciding with work on the final segments of Interstate 670, the older portion underwent extensive reconstruction.
-On March 30, 2002, Interstate 670 between Third Street and Neil Avenue closed for 18 months for rehabilitation and expansion.
-The closure coincided with new construction of Interstate 670 between Ohio 315 and Neil Avenue, an overall $75 million project.
-Included were aesthetic improvements such as iron fencing and decorative lighting.1 On September 19, 2003, Interstate 670 officially opened to traffic, thus completing the Ohio Interstate system.3,4 AASHTO officially approved Interstate 670 on May 14, 2004, with concurrence by the Federal Highway Administration obtained on May 24, 2004.
+On March 30, 2002, I-670 between Third Street and Neil Avenue closed for 18 months for rehabilitation and expansion.
+The closure coincided with new construction of I-670 between SR 315 and Neil Avenue, an overall $75 million project.
+Included were aesthetic improvements such as iron fencing and decorative lighting.1 On September 19, 2003, I-670 officially opened to traffic and completing the Ohio Interstate system.3,4 AASHTO officially approved Interstate 670 on May 14, 2004, with concurrence by the Federal Highway Administration obtained on May 24, 2004.